Hensley Henson

-Herbert Hensley Henson (8 November 1863 – 27 September 1947) was an English Anglican bishop, scholar and controversialist.
+Herbert Hensley Henson (8 November 1863 – 27 September 1947) was an English Anglican cleric, scholar and polemicist.
 He was Bishop of Hereford from 1918 to 1920 and Bishop of Durham from 1920 to 1939.

-The son of a zealous member of the Plymouth Brethren, Henson was not allowed to go to school until he was fourteen, and was largely self-educated.
+Henson's father was a devout follower of the Christian sect the Plymouth Brethren and disapproved of schools.
+Henson was not allowed to go to school until he was fourteen, and was largely self-educated.
 He was admitted to the University of Oxford, and gained a first-class degree in 1884.
-In the same year he was elected as a Fellow of All Souls, where he began to make a reputation as a speaker.
+In the same year he was elected as a fellow of All Souls College, Oxford, and began to make a reputation as a speaker.
 He was ordained priest in 1888.

-Feeling a vocation to minister to the urban poor, Henson served in the East End of London and Barking before becoming chaplain of an ancient hospice in Ilford in 1895.
-In 1900 he was appointed to the high-profile post of vicar of St Margaret's, Westminster, and canon of Westminster Abbey.
-While there, and as Dean of Durham (1913–18), he wrote prolifically and sometimes controversially.
-The Anglo-Catholic wing of the church took exception to his liberal theological views, which some regarded as heretical, and sought unsuccessfully in 1917 to block his appointment as Bishop of Hereford.
+Feeling a vocation to minister to the urban poor, Henson served in the East End of London and Barking before becoming the chaplain of Ilford Hospital Chapel, a 12th-century hospice in Ilford, in 1895.
+In 1900 he was appointed to the prominent post of rector of St Margaret's, Westminster, and canon of Westminster Abbey.
+While there, and subsequently as Dean of Durham (1913–1918), he wrote prolifically and sometimes controversially.
+He was tolerant of a wide range of theological views; because of this, some members of the Anglo-Catholic wing of the Church of England accused him of heresy and sought unsuccessfully to block his appointment as Bishop of Hereford in 1917.

-In 1920, after two years in the largely rural diocese of Hereford, Henson returned to Durham as its bishop.
-The industrial north-east of England, including County Durham, was badly affected by an economic depression.
-Henson was opposed to strikes, trade unions and socialism, and for a time his forthright expression of his views made him unpopular in the diocese.
-His opinions about some Church matters changed radically during his career: at first a strong advocate of the Church of England's continued establishment as the country's official church, he came to believe that politicians could not be trusted to legislate properly on ecclesiastical matters, and he espoused the cause of disestablishment.
+In 1920, after two years in the largely rural diocese of Hereford, Henson returned to Durham in the industrial north-east of England as its bishop.
+The area was badly affected by an economic depression.
+Henson was opposed to strikes, trade unions and socialism, and for a time his outspoken denunciation of them made him unpopular in the diocese.
+Some of his opinions changed radically during his career: at first a strong advocate of the Church of England's continued establishment as the country's official church, he came to believe that politicians could not be trusted to legislate properly on ecclesiastical matters, and he espoused the cause of disestablishment.
 He campaigned against prohibition, the exploitation of foreign workers by British companies, and fascist and Nazi aggression.
-He supported – particularly prior to the 1936 Abdication Crisis – reform of the divorce laws, the controversial 1928 revision of the Book of Common Prayer, and ecumenism.
+He supported reform of the divorce laws, the controversial 1928 revision of the Book of Common Prayer, and ecumenism.